erizov/Professor/semester_07/lecture_41_llm_advanced/instruction_tuning/school.en.md

 ## Simple Explanation

-Instruction Tuning is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Instruction Tuning is an algorithm used to solve specific problems in computer science.

 ## Where It's Used